-This document forms the third Qualifying Explanatory Statement (QES) to demonstrate that the Supply Chain has achieved Carbon Neutrality.
-This statement is valid for the period starting January 1, 2022 and ending December 31, 2022 in accordance with the PAS2060:2014 standard, the GHG Protocol Corporate Accounting and Reporting Standard, the GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard, and the GHG Protocol Scope 2 Guidance.
+This document forms the fourth Qualifying Explanatory Statement (QES) to demonstrate that the Supply Chain has achieved Carbon Neutrality.
+This statement is valid for the period starting Jan.
+1, 2023 and ending Dec.
+31, 2023 in accordance with the PAS2060:2014 standard, the GHG Protocol Corporate Accounting and Reporting Standard, the GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard and the GHG Protocol Scope 2 Guidance.

-Carbon Neutrality has been achieved through a comprehensive accounting of Scope 1, 2, and 3 emissions and a long-term focus on:
+Carbon Neutrality has been achieved through a comprehensive accounting of Scope 1, 2 and 3 emissions and a long-term focus on:

-Reducing CO2e emissions in manufacturing operations under Irving equity control (sawmills, Kraft pulp, paper, and consumer products manufacturing facilities)
+• Reducing CO2e emissions in manufacturing operations under Irving financial control (sawmills, kraft pulp, paper and consumer products manufacturing facilities);

-- Investment in manufacturing facilities which increase CO2 transferred to Harvested Wood Products (HWP). - Sustainable forest management resulting in improved forest growth and increased CO2 removals by the forest on Irving owned Freehold lands in the provinces of New Brunswick (NB), Nova Scotia (NS), and state of Maine (ME);
+- Investment in manufacturing facilities which increase CO2 transferred to Harvested Wood Products (HWP); - Sustainable forest management resulting in improved forest growth and increased CO2 removals by the forest on Irving owned Freehold lands in the provinces of New Brunswick (NB) and Nova Scotia (NS) and the state of Maine (ME).

-This report includes information which substantiates the Declaration of the Supply Chain achievement of Carbon Neutrality and a commitment to continuous improvement regarding the reduction of GHG emissions in compliance with the PAS 2060:2014 standard.
+This report includes information which substantiates the Declaration of the Supply Chain achievement of Carbon Neutrality and a commitment to continuous improvement regarding the reduction of GHG emissions in compliance with the PAS2060:2014 standard.